dldnxks12/Reinforcement-Learning-2024/README.md

                       2) no estimation of explicit model (MBS)

-      Disadvantages : 1) suboptimal (POMDP, resulting from delay) 2)doesn't consider the delay in learning (state-dependent decision).
+      Disadvantages : 1) suboptimal (POMDP, resulting from delay)
+                      2) doesn't consider the delay in learning (state-dependent decision).

       *propose 'dSARSA(λ)' (best performance among dSARSA, dSARSA(λ), dQ, and dQ(λ)) -> improved SARSA(λ), which takes the delay into account.